fgd-dev/dicoop/README.md

 It led to a first scientific communication: Barrot, N., Lemeilleur, S., Paget, N., Saffidine, A., (2020).
 Peer Reviewing in Participatory Guarantee Systems: Modelisation and Algorithmic Aspects.
 Presented at the Nineteenth International Conference on Autonomous Agents and Multi-Agent Systems, Auckland, New Zealand.

+## Running the application with docker

+For instance if you want to run Dicoop locally for the version v1.13.6 docker run -p 8080:8080 fgd99/dicoop:v1.13.6

 ## Technical points

 This project uses Quarkus, the Supersonic Subatomic Java Framework.